veit/jupyter-tutorial-de/docs/dashboards/voila/templating.rst

              # these two blocks are done to avoid triggering errors in
              # papermill’s notebook loading logic
              for cell in notebook.cells:
-                 if 'tags' not in cell.metadata:
+                 if "tags" not in cell.metadata:
                      cell.metadata.tags = []
                  if "papermill" not in notebook.metadata:
                      notebook.metadata.papermill = {}